 Containing the cost of housing development is a critical issue in Minnesota.
-In 2019, about 536,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.
-If we are to address the severe shortage of housing that is affordable, we must build and preserve as many affordable units as possible with the limited resources available, which requires us to be cost conscious.
-However, cost containment requires tradeoffs and a balanced approach.
+In 2021, about 591,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.1 To address the shortage of housing that is affordable, we need to build and preserve more affordable homes across the state, especially for households with lower incomes, which is challenging.